Azure-Samples/ms-identity-blazor-wasm/Deploy-to-Azure/README.md

 - publish the projects to the **App Services**, and
 - update its client(s) to call the web site instead of the local environment.

-### Create `WebApp-blazor-wasm` in an Azure App Services
+### Create `WebApp-blazor-wasm` in Azure App Services

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. Click `Create a resource` in the top left-hand corner, select **Web** --> **Web App**, and give your web site a name, for example, `WebApp-blazor-wasm.azurewebsites.net`.
+1. Select `Create a resource` in the top left-hand corner, select **Web** --> **Web App**, and give your web site a name, for example, `WebApp-blazor-wasm.azurewebsites.net`.
 1. Next, select the `Subscription`, `Resource Group`, `App service plan and Location`. `OS` will be **Windows** and `Publish` will be **Code**.
-1. Click `Create` and wait for the App Service to be created.
+1. Select `Create` and wait for the App Service to be created.
-1. Once you get the `Deployment succeeded` notification, then click on `Go to resource` to navigate to the newly created App service.
+1. Once you get the `Deployment succeeded` notification, then select on `Go to resource` to navigate to the newly created App service.

 ### Publish the project to the Azure App Services